-Hygiene isn’t just for flattening the COVID curve – here are some ways to improve your sleep hygiene.
+Hygiene isn’t just about brushing your teeth or washing your hands – here are some ways to improve your sleep hygiene.

 “I always get enough sleep every night,” said no one ever!
 The list of reasons why we miss out on sleep can be a long one.
 Screens.
 Stress.
 Light “pollution” from streetlights.
 Maybe even a partner who snores.
 While there are some things out of your control, you have many things you can control that can help you get a better night’s sleep.

-It’s 2022 and we are still in the middle of a global disease pandemic—which means we all know about hygiene.
-But do you know about sleep hygiene?
+Do you know about sleep hygiene?
 Sleep hygiene is all the things you can do to promote a good night of sleep.
 Improving your sleep hygiene can mean making changes to your behavior.
 It can also mean changing your environment.
-Some changes might be easier and some harder, but if you try to move in the right direction you will achieve at least some success.
+Some changes might be easier and some harder, but if you try to move in the right direction, you will achieve at least some success.
 Let’s start with the habits you can adopt that will promote better sleep hygiene.

 Wake up at around the same time